 Click here to view our full jobs list for February!

 Few shrubs/plants will add the elegance and beauty to the British garden quite like a Rose.
-Roses can come in a number of colours, shapes and sizes and are grown for their attractive and often fragrant flowers, flowering mainly in summer and autumn.
+Roses are available in a wide number of colours, shapes and sizes.
+They are grown for their attractive and often fragrant flowers, flowering mainly in summer and autumn.
 Discover when and how to plant Roses with our easy gardening guide.

 How to Plant Roses

-To plant, dig a hole large enough to take the roots when fully outspread, remembering that the point at which the plant was originally budded should be sufficiently low in the hole to be 2.5cm below the surface of the soil when it is filled in.
-Distribute the roots evenly round the hole and put in a little fine soil to which has been added a small amount of bone meal.
+Dig a hole large enough to take the roots when fully outspread.
+Distribute the roots evenly round the hole.
+Put in a little fine soil to which has been added a small amount of bone meal.

 Fill in a further 5cm of ordinary soil over the roots and tread in firmly.
 Tread in additional soil firmly at each stage as the hole is filled.
-Roses must be firmly planted.
-If they are not the winds of winter will loosen the roots and may cause the newly planted rose to die.
+If they are not the winds of winter will loosen the roots.
+This may cause the newly planted rose to die.

-Generally speaking, the depth of holes in which the roses are to be planted will vary between 10-20cm but examination of the plants will show quite clearly the depth to which they were originally planted and this depth should be adhered to provided that it does place the point at which the stock was budded just below the surface of the soil.
+Generally speaking, the depth of holes for planting roses will vary between 10-20cm.
+But examination of the plants will show quite clearly the depth to which they were originally planted.

 How to Prune Roses

-Newly planted Hybrid Tea Roses should always be pruned back hard in the spring, provided the roots are firmly established, leaving only three or four eyes per stem, generally leaving about 15-25cm in length.
-Roses are roughly pruned in the nursery to approximately 35-45cm of stem.
+Prune HT Roses back hard in the spring.
+As long as the roots are firmly established, leaving only three or four eyes per stem.
 If left unpruned they will die back along the stem and perish or produce leggy poor specimens.